brent-soles/CS487-DB-Generator/README.md

 # CS487-DB-Generator
-DB generator implementation of Wisconsin Benchmark
+##DB generator implementation of Wisconsin Benchmark

+Here is where we will draft the desgin document.